Some U.S. Troops May Remain In Northeast Syria To Protect Oil Fields

 According to a White House pool report, Trump said of America's allies in Syria, "We never agreed to protect the Kurds for the rest of their lives."

 U.S. forces could be seen withdrawing on Monday.
 They left a base in Turkey and rolled into the Iraqi Kurdish city of Erbil, NPR's Jane Arraf reports.
-Thousands of refugees are also flooding across the border into Iraq, doubtful that the ceasefire the U.S. brokered with Turkey last week will hold, and unsure of what will happen next.
+Thousands of refugees are also flooding across the border into Iraq, doubtful that the cease-fire the U.S. brokered with Turkey last week will hold and unsure of what will happen next.

 When American troops first arrived in North Syria, kurds received them as heroes with flowers and ululation.— Jenan Moussa (@jenanmoussa) October 21, 2019